Steel Diver

-Steel Diver is a submarine simulation video game developed and published by Nintendo, with assistance by Vitei, for the Nintendo 3DS.
-The game was released in March 2011 as a launch title for the 3DS in North America, with releases in Europe, Australia, and Japan, coming in May the same year.
+Steel Diver is a 2011 submarine simulation video game developed by Nintendo and Vitei and published by Nintendo for the Nintendo 3DS.
+It was released in March 2011 as a launch title for the console in North America, with releases in Europe, Australia, and Japan, coming in May the same year.
 In the game, the player controls a submarine via a set of touch-screen based levers and wheels.

 Steel Diver received generally mixed reviews from critics.
 A sequel, Steel Diver: Sub Wars, was released in 2014 via the Nintendo eShop.

 Story

 In the year 19XX, a 'power-hungry rogue nation' invaded several nearby countries.
 A secret organization known as the 'Steel Divers' was formed from various countries' navies to combat this threat.
 The Steel Divers travel through various areas including Arctic and jungle settings and are eventually tasked with destroying the enemy stronghold.
 In the last mission of the original Steel Diver, the final boss of the game was the Giant Z-Class submarine.
 The front hull of this sub is placed with spikes, although this probably serves to intimidate enemies, because in-game it has no mechanical purpose.